SVProgressHUD/SVProgressHUD/README.md

 Each notification passes a `userInfo` dictionary holding the HUD's status string (if any), retrievable via `SVProgressHUDStatusUserInfoKey`.

 `SVProgressHUD` also posts `SVProgressHUDDidReceiveTouchEventNotification` when users touch on the overall screen or `SVProgressHUDDidTouchDownInsideNotification` when a user touches on the HUD directly.
 For this notifications `userInfo` is not passed but the object parameter contains the `UIEvent` that related to the touch.

+## App Extensions

+When using `SVProgressHUD` in an App Extension, #define SV_APP_EXTENSIONS to avoid using unavailable APIs.
+Additionally call `setViewForExtension:` from your extensions view controller with `self.view`.

 ## Contributing to this project